mikedh/trimesh/README.md

 # facets are groups of coplanar adjacent faces
 # set each facet to a random color
-# colors are 8 bit RGBA by default (n,4) np.uint8
+# colors are 8 bit RGBA by default (n, 4) np.uint8
 for facet in mesh.facets:
     mesh.visual.face_colors[facet] = trimesh.visual.random_color()

 # preview mesh in an opengl window if you installed pyglet with pip
 mesh.show()

-# transform method can be passed a (4,4) matrix and will cleanly apply the transform
+# transform method can be passed a (4, 4) matrix and will cleanly apply the transform
 mesh.apply_transform(trimesh.transformations.random_rotation_matrix())

 # axis aligned bounding box is available